huijing/personal-website-v3/src/content/blog/2020-03-30-nexmo-create-basic-video-chat.md

 external_url: https://www.nexmo.com/blog/2020/03/30/basic-video-chat
 noindex: true
 tags:
   - nodejs
   - javascript
   - nexmo
 title: Create a Basic Video Chat With the Vonage Video API
 ---

 This series of tutorials will explore the [Vonage Video API (formerly TokBox OpenTok)](https://tokbox.com/developer/) and what you can build with it.
 The Video API is very robust and highly customisable, and in each post we’ll show how to implement a specific feature using the API, starting with the most basic audio-video chat.

 As this application will require some server-side code, we will use [Glitch](https://glitch.com/) for ease of setup.
 You can also download the code from this Glitch project and deploy it on your server or hosting platform of choice (may probably require some configuration tweaking based on the requirements of your platform).

-We will not be using any frontend frameworks for this series, just vanilla Javascript to keep the focus on the Video API itself.
+We will not be using any frontend frameworks for this series, just vanilla JavaScript to keep the focus on the Video API itself.
 At the end of this tutorial, you should be able to start an audio-video chat with a friend by sharing a link with them.

 ![Screenshot of video chat](https://cdn.glitch.com/8d7f31c3-e180-4135-bd7d-e6b41e35144b%2Fapp-02.jpg?v=1584802174063)